Frequently Asked Questions

 She is a Certified Wedding Officiant through the American Council of Wedding Officiants.

-She has been performing weddings and other rites of passage for over fourteen years and has done extensive research into the history of weddings and other rites of passage, wedding traditions amongst various cultures and religions around the world, and ritual in general.
+She has been performing weddings and other rites of passage for over seventeen years and has done extensive research into the history of weddings and other rites of passage, wedding traditions amongst various cultures and religions around the world, and ritual in general.

 Rev. Ari is a member of a variety of professional organizations that have as part of their mission statement a dedication to standards of excellence in service.
 These include: